developerBlogs/developerBlogs.github.io/_posts/2020-07-18-git-for-beginners-02.markdown

 ### 1. Install Git

 The first and the foremost step is to install git in our local system.
-If you think you already have git install in your system then you can confirm it by going to your terminal or command prompt and type `git --version`
+If you think you already have git install in your system then you can confirm it by going to your terminal or command prompt and user `git --version`

 ``` ruby
 $ git --version